 Fun Decorating the Christmas Stocking Shelf

-The shelf was so easy to decorate using items from the Dollar Stores.
-Those adorable stockings are from the Dollar General (of course you have to embellish them if you want them customized with names).
+The shelf was so easy to decorate using items from Dollar Stores.
+Those adorable stockings are from Dollar General (of course, you have to embellish them if you want them customized with names).
 The Merry & Bright is a Dollar Tree Chalkboard with a Chalk Couture Transfer.

-This oh so easy Christmas Stocking Shelf should go on your to-do list for someone special!
-Won’t you pin it for later?
+This easy Christmas Stocking Shelf should go on your to-do list for someone special!
+Won't you pin it for later?

 My Uncommon Slice of Suburbia DIY Hand Warmers